SpielerNogard/klinklang-public/README.md

 `proxy_region` : if set klinklang will not search for the region of the proxy, it will use the given region for account information <br>
 `random_subdomain`: if set to true, klinklang will generate random subdomains for every account, for this your domain should support a catch all <br>
 `subdomain_length`: default 32 set the length of your random subdomain <br>
+`proxy_cooldown` : default 1900, the cooldown between the usage of the proxies in seconds <br>
+`binary_location` : default `None`, if set the binary will be used instead of the installed chrome version.
+For example if you have both Google Chrome and Brave installed on your mac (Chrome as default browser), and you want to use Brave set it to '/Applications/Brave Browser.app/Contents/MacOS/Brave Browser'
 ```yaml
 database:
   database_name: klinklang